Justin Bieber's Coachella 2026 Performance: Genius Comeback or the Most Expensive Letdown in Festival History?

 At Coachella.

-First Things First: Why Was This Such a Big Deal?
+First Things First: Why Was This Such a Big Deal.

-Justin Bieber has never headlined Coachella before.
 This was his first time as a top-of-the-bill act despite being one of the most famous musicians alive for the past 16 years.
-He's appeared as a surprise guest multiple times — most memorably popping up during Ariana Grande and Chance the Rapper's sets — but never as the main event.
+He's appeared as a surprise guest multiple times, most memorably during Ariana Grande and Chance the Rapper's sets.
+But never as the main event.

 📎 Source Link: Coachella — Official Festival Website